Resources / Money Matters

 6. Set up auto-pay

 Having your student loan payments automatically deducted from your bank account will prevent you from missing payments and incurring late fees.
 Even better, some loan servicers offer an interest rate deduction if you sign up for auto-pay.
-Federal student loans, for example, offer a 0.25% interest rate deduction.
+Federal student loans, for example, offer a 1% interest rate deduction through June 30, 2028.

 7. Choose the right student loan repayment plan

-You can switch to a different payment plan anytime with no penalty.
-Just keep in mind that a plan with a lower monthly payment will take longer to pay off, and you'll pay more in interest.
+Students with federal loans dispersed prior to July 1, 2026 may be eligible for different repayment options.
+For more information, see the Federal Student Aid website.
+Keep in mind that a plan with a lower monthly payment will take longer to pay off, and you'll pay more in interest.